IBM/MAX-Inception-ResNet-v2/README.md

-# IBM Code Model Asset Exchange: Inception-ResNet-v2 on ImageNet
+# IBM Code Model Asset Exchange: Inception-ResNet-v2 Image Classifier

 This repository contains code to instantiate and deploy an image classification model.
 This model recognizes the 1000 different classes of objects in the [ImageNet 2012 Large Scale Visual Recognition Challenge](http://www.image-net.org/challenges/LSVRC/2012/).
 The model consists of a deep convolutional net using the Inception-ResNet-v2 architecture that was trained on the ImageNet-2012 data set.
 The input to the model is a 299x299 image, and the output is a list of estimated class probilities.